 Educational activities such as presentations, discussion groups, workshops, seminars and film showings, are central to the mission of CommunEcos!
+We also keep citizens informed about social movements and action initiatives in support of a sustainable future.
 Our goals are to inform and engage with the broader public about the issues of sustainability, corporate power, and social justice that characterize our contemporary, deeply unequal, wasteful economy and political system based on the premise of infinite expansion and growth on a finite planet.

 The issues that we most closely focus on in our educational work are sustainable futures around: